bertsky/ocrd_cis/README.md

 `ocrd-cis-data`).
 To use this model (or any other model) the `model` parameter in the configuration file must be set to the path of the model to use.
-Be aware that the models are trained with a specific maximal number of OCR's (usally 2) and that is not possible to use more OCR's than the number used for training (it is possible to use less, though).
+Be aware that the models are trained with a specific maximal number of OCR's (usually 2) and that is not possible to use more OCR's than the number used for training (it is possible to use less, though).